CU Succeed Silver and Gold Dual Enrollment Programs at a Glance

 - Students can earn college credits at the same time they satisfy high school requirements.
 For students who complete their high school requirements early, CU Succeed courses are an excellent alternative to additional high school electives or off-campus enrollment.

 - Early exposure to college-level courses and college expectations help students make a more successful transition from high school to college.
-Students who participate in dual enrollment programs such as CU Succeed fare better academically, persist in college longer, and graduate sooner than those who have not had the benefit of such an experience.
+Students who participate in dual enrollment programs such as CU Succeed fare better academically, persist in college longer, and graduate more quickly than those who have not had the benefit of such an experience.

 - Credits earned in CU Succeed courses can apply to a degree program at the University of Colorado or can be transferred to other in-state or out-of-state institutions, shortening the time it takes to earn a degree.